 The European AIDS Treatment Group

-The European AIDS Treatment Group (EATG) is a European network of nationally-based volunteer activists comprising of more than 175 members from 47 countries in Europe.
+The European AIDS Treatment Group (EATG) is a non for profit European network of nationally-based volunteer activists comprising of more than 175 members from 47 countries in Europe.
 Our members are representatives of different communities affected by HIV/AIDS in Europe.
 The nature of the EATG implies that it has members all over Europe and sometimes even beyond.
 There are two kinds of membership:

 - Supporting Membership, without voting right